 There are obviously many more social channels to consider and research, which is why this aspect of the apartment marketing process can be daunting.
 That said, technology has again come to the rescue with tools such as Hootsuite, Tweetdeck, and HubSpot that help you easily manage your social accounts all in one platform.

 3. Solve a Problem

-- Checklists — These offers can be a quick and easy way to distribute helpful content.
+These offers can be a quick and easy way to distribute helpful content.
 A checklist needs to have an informative title that explains what it is quickly for the resident.
-For example, you may create a checklist titled “Dinner Party Checklist.”
+For example, you may create a checklist titled “Dinner Party Checklist” or “Move-In Checklist.”

 Adapting to a Changing Landscape

-Multifamily marketers need to adapt to this changing landscape, and fast.
+Apartment marketers need to adapt to this changing landscape and fast.
 People want transparency, help, and solutions — and it’s your job to present those things to your residents and prospects.

 Are you ready to kickstart your apartment marketing strategy?
 Download our free Content Calendar Template to map out your social media posts and develop a strategy around your property’s online presence.